mumez/Tarantalk/README.md

 ## Performance

-I tried a simple micro benchmark and compared the results with my Redis client - [RediStick](http://smalltalkhub.com/#!/~MasashiUmezawa/RediStick).
+I tried a simple micro benchmark and compared the results with my Redis client - [RediStick](<http://smalltalkhub.com/#!/~MasashiUmezawa/RediStick> "RediStick").

 Tarantalk outperformed RediStick well (more than 5x faster).
 I think the reason is partly related to the async-write API of Tarantool.
 But it is still remarkable.

 ### The results
-On mid 2013 MacBook Air (1.7GHz Core i7, 8G RAM).
+On mid 2013 MacBook Air (1.7GHz Core i7, 8GB RAM).

 |  | Tarantalk | RediStick |
 |-----------|-----------|-----------|